 Step 32.
 Exit Brief to Contractor.
 After the EVMS Compliance Review on-site visit, the Review Director or Review Chief will present the exit brief (see Appendix D) summarizing the preliminary findings, and expectations for the contractor's CAMP.
+The Review Director or Review Chief will also explain the EIA-748 requirement for annual surveillance.
+This is also an appropriate time to explain self-governance, if they have not already adopted the process, and answer any questions the contractor may have.
 The Review Director will coordinate with PM-1 prior to sharing the preliminary results of the review and presenting the exit brief.
 Stakeholders (PMSO, PM, and CO) are encouraged to participate.
 At the discretion of the Review Director and Review Chief, the draft CARs and DRs, when available, may be provided to the contractor for the purposes of developing the CAMP and the start of correcting issues.